-Costa Brava Beaches
+4. Cool Off in the Costa Brava Beaches

 Spend the afternoon walking through the gardens of the breathtaking Palacio Museo de Viana in Plaza de Don Gome.
 See its 13 patios and the stunning flower beds.
 In the hot summer evenings wander around the narrow streets of the old Jewish quarter of Juderia.
 Stop for tapas and sangria in one of the local tucked-away bars, and experience the heart of Cordoba’s culinary scene.
 The city’s Roman Bridge is also a lovely view at night.

-The Festival of Sant Joan in Valencia
+7. Indulge in the Valencia’s Festival of Sant Joan

 Other activities include swimming in the Atlantic at midnight in Valencia – which is also said to cleanse your soul – and dancing around the fire on the beach into the night.
 These age-old traditions come from ancient pagan practices that were adopted by Christians in the region.
 Parties go on at night, and a stunning fireworks display finishes the evening.
-The festival is a great chance to experience some local Spanish traditions and take a step back in time.
+The festival is a great chance to experience some of the local Spanish traditions and take a step back in time.